uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #1480 on 06/01/22, Running Sum of a 1d array, easiest question on leetcode<br>
 -Added a python solution to leetcode #867 on 06/02/22, Transpose of a Matrix, remembering rows and columns in a 2D matrix was a little hard to recall, other than that using the append method makes this problem trivial <br>
 -Added a python solution to leetcode #1791 on 06/04/22, Find Center of Star Graph <br>
--Added a python solution to leedcode #1662 on 06/05/22, Check if Two String Arrays are Equivalent <br>
+-Added a python solution to leedcode #1662 on 06/05/22, Check if Two String Arrays are Equivalent, added two more solutions on 10/25/22 <br>
 -Added a python solution to leetcode #2259 on 06/06/22, Remove Digit From Number to Maximize Result <br>
 -Added a python solution to leetcode #88 on 06/07/22, Merge Sorted Array, again list slice reigns supreme <br>
 -Added a python solution to leetcode #1332 on 06/08/22, Remove Palindromic Subsequences, easy once the questions was READ <br>